 - Learner centred.
 We thrive on providing training that is learner centred and which supports lifelong learning.
 We respect our clients and strive to attract them time after time, through high quality training experiences.

 - Industry engagement.
 We recognise the value of industry engagement as the driving force in shaping our training and assessment strategies.
 We deliver training and assessment services which are founded on industry needs and expectations.

-Reference to these laws, regulations and standards are listed below, you will also find them mentioned throughout this handbook and the course:
+Reference to these laws, regulations and standards are listed below, you will also find them mentioned throughout these documents and the course: